Kingspan – Air-Cell Insulshed ® 50 Insulation for Sheds

 10.4 kg (45 m2)

 Kingspan Insulshed is relatively easy to install during the building process of a new shed.
-Calculate the total roof area of the shed, and add an extra 10% for overlapping of each join.
+In preparation for insulating a shed, calculate the total roof area of the shed, and add an extra 10% for overlapping of each join – this gives a good indication of how much shed roof insulation you will need.
 Alternatively, measure the exact area, and use reflective tape to seal each join.
 You may wish to cut the insulation roll to length prior to installing, to make it easier to install.
 Reflective insulation performs best with a small air-gap of 2 – 4 cms.
 This is easily achieved by allowing a little slack during the installing process – the insulation will sag slightly, creating a sufficient air-gap.
 Insulshed can be screwed to the eaves with ordinary self-drilling metal screws.

 Insulating a Shed with Kingspan